 Discovering a gap in the market is one sure-fire way to set yourself up for small business success.
-Team that gap with a business idea that helps people find their way out of the depths of despair – and you’ve got a winner.
+From here, think up a business idea that helps people find their way out of the depths of despair, and you’ve got a winner.

 Enter the recent trend of hangover businesses.